Evertras/simple-homemanager/03-explain-inputs.md

 is a way to define something in Nix that is completely self-contained.
 All the inputs are defined explicitly in the `inputs` attribute, and these are locked to a specific git commit or hash of some sort.
 In regular Nix, you have to declare all these hashes yourself, which is painful.
-Flakes are marked as "experimental" still, but really are quite widespread and generally accepted as "the way" now.
+This is one reason flakes are popular despite being marked as "experimental".

-The output of a flake can be a number of things.
+The output of a flake can include a number of things.
 In our particular case, we're defining an output that's being used by `home-manager` to define our user space environment.
 In other cases we can define things like packages, entire system configurations of NixOS, or even just a single function or library of functions.
 For now, we just care that we're creating a home-manager configuration.
 In the future, specific commands may look for different output attributes.

 When you build or use a flake, it will try and reference the `flake.lock` file.
 If it doesn't exist, it will generate the lock file by getting the latest